Free Screenshot tools for web developers

 WebShot - You may want to save the screenshot using IE for testing purposes in which case you need to use WebShot which is a tiny executable written in C by Nathan Moinvaziri.
 It is available in both a GUI format and a command-line format.
 WebShot is able to capture any URL and handles frames, and flash files and can also capture java applets.
 The processing time is somewhat slow for some reason however compared to the other tools.
 WebShot offers a ton of options when using its command line version.

-Paparazzi – If you need a simpler GUI try Paparazzi which is a great shell on top of webkit2png, making your life much easier.
+webkit2png - is the official command line tool for the Mac which uses python and the WebKit rendering engine, which is used in Safari.
+Paparazzi - If you need a simpler GUI try Paparazzi which is a great shell on top of webkit2png, making your life much easier.
 Paparazzi like PageSaver has many similar options you can set for your captured screenshot images.